samglish/bufferOverflow/README.md

 0x7fffffffdf3b:"001"
 (gdb)
 ```
-for more information on the use of content visit click here
+for more information on the exploit of content visit click here
 <a href="https://bufferoverflows.net/getting-started-with-linux-buffer-overflow/">https://bufferoverflows.net/getting-started-with-linux-buffer-overflow/</a>